In Search of Vivaldi's Venice

 |By Roderick Conway Morris|

-Vivaldi was born, raised and spent most of his life in Castello, the sestiere, or district, that forms and a walk through this neighbourhood in search of places associated with Vivaldi, including the extraordinary orphanages where Vivaldi and his father taught music, is a most rewarding excursion.
+Vivaldi was born, raised and spent most of his life in Castello, the sestiere, or district, that forms the eastern end of Venice, the part least frequented by visitors.
+A walk through this neighbourhood in search of places associated with Vivaldi, including the extraordinary orphanages where Vivaldi and his father taught music, is a most rewarding excursion.

 Our walk through Vivaldi's Venice - which can comfortably be done in a day - begins in Piazza San Marco.
 The appearance of the square is very much as it was in Vivaldi's day, when the brick paving of the piazza was replaced with the slabs of grey volcanic stone that now pave almost every square and street in Venice (the composer's younger brother Francesco contributed to this, since he was not only a wigmaker and publisher but also a paving contractor).
 To the right, as we face the basilica of San Marco, is Caffe Florian.
 It was opened in 1720, and though the present interior was redone in the old style somewhat later, the cafe is convincingly 18th century in decor.